QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 Because the first pass is calculated with full power for each slice and the algorithm stops if the maximum power fraction has been reached, it is guaranteed that the heat pump can fulfill the slices as they have been calculated within the frame of the timestep.
 However if there is time "left over", it could be the case that recalculating the slices with lower \(\kappa\) for some or all slices leads to an improvement in the efficiency while still observing the power limitations.
 This leads to an optimisation problem if \(\kappa_{opt} < 1\), for example for inverter heat pumps (see [this section](resie_energy_system_components.md#part-load-efficiency)).

-**Note:** At time of writing a proof-of-concept optimisation option has been implemented, however it leads to a hefty step down in performance and does not work very well in approaching the global optimum.
-It is recommended to only use it for detailed simulations of a heat pump when poor performance is not an issue.
+**Note:** At time of writing a proof-of-concept optimisation option has been implemented, however it has poor performance and does not work very well in approaching the global optimum.
+It is recommended to only use it for detailed simulations of an inverter-driven heat pump when poor performance is not an issue.

 [^Wetter1996]: Wetter M., Afjei T.: TRNSYS Type 401 - Kompressionswärmepumpe inklusive Frost- und Taktverluste.
 Modellbeschreibung und Implementation in TRNSYS (1996).
 Zentralschweizerisches Technikum Luzern, Ingenieurschule HTL.
 URL: [https://trnsys.de/static/05dea6f31c3fc32b8db8db01927509ce/ts_type_401_de.pdf](https://trnsys.de/static/05dea6f31c3fc32b8db8db01927509ce/ts_type_401_de.pdf)